pluralsight/guides/draft/html-css/semantic-html/article.md

 </nav>

 ```
+Actually, the navigation menu can be anywhere on a page, we just need to wrap it with the *nav* tag.
+However, we shouldn't put it inside of the *main* tab, unless the navigation is specific for that page, because the *main* tag is intended to contain a content which is specific for a particular page.

 ### Main Content

-We will add some content into the *main* section, as well.
-We will use new HTML5 tags for that purpose, *article* and *section*, so the main content will, for instance, have the following structure:
+In order to add some content into the *main* section, we need to use new HTML5 tags for that purpose, *article* and *section*, so the main content will, for instance, have the following structure:

 ``` HTML
 <main>